triton-inference-server/model_navigator/docs/helm_charts.md

 1. Downloads the model from the provided URL.
 2. Optimizes the model.
 3. Prepares the model configuration.
-4. Deploys the model to Triton Inference Server model store.
+4. Deploys the model to the Triton Inference Server model store.
 5. Starts Triton Inference Server with the model exposed as a Service.

 ## Scaling and Load Balancing

 The Helm Chart utilizes the Kubernetes concept of a [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
-Model; after being deployed to Triton Inference Server and can be accessed by other applications through DNS name.
+Model after being deployed to Triton Inference Server can be accessed by other applications through DNS name.

-Kubernetes allows scaling the number of running instances which serves a model through a number of replicas of a given application.
+Kubernetes allows scaling the number of running instances that serves a model through a number of replicas of a given application.

-Each newly created instance of an application prepares Triton Inference Server with a model is accessible under the same Service as Chart's name.
+Each newly created instance of an application prepares Triton Inference Server with a model that is accessible under the same Service as Chart's name.

 ## Quick Start Guide

-This section describes the steps which are required to prepare a Docker image and install a Helm Chart on Kubernetes to run Triton Inference Server with a model in a cluster.
+This section describes the steps that are required to prepare a Docker image and install a Helm Chart on Kubernetes to run Triton Inference Server with a model in a cluster.

 ### Generated Helm Charts

-Model Navigator is the final step of the process when generating Helm Charts for top N models; based on passed constraints and sorted regards to selected objectives.
+The Triton Model Navigator is the final step of the process when generating Helm Charts for top N models based on passed constraints and sorted in regards to selected objectives.

 Charts can be found in the charts catalog inside the workspace passed in configuration:
 ```